Master’s Degree in Human Neuroscience- University of Turku

 Deadline:

-The application period is scheduled for January 2026.
+The application period starts in January 2026.

 Dates:

-- Application Period: January 2026
+• Application Period: January 2026

-- Program Start: Late August 2026
+• Program Start: Late August 2026

-- Duration: 2 academic years (2026–2028)
+• Duration: 2 academic years (2026–2028)

 Location: